r-carroll/crosspointe-small-group/content/posts/2023/autumn/week-1.md

+---
+title: "Faith That Serves All"
+date: 2023-10-01
+draft: false
+---

-## Big Idea: One must learn to accept others, whatever their social status or class.
-He must show courtesy
-to all, compassion for all, and consistency to all.
+## Big Idea:
+One must learn to accept others, whatever their social status or class.
+He must show courtesy to all, compassion for all, and consistency to all.
 Holding to the Faith in our Lord Jesus Christ, and fulfilling the royal law are key in a faith that works.